AI attempt 1: Calls repository, returns a string

 | -50.00 | 0.10 | throws: IllegalArgumentException |

-Frontmatter pins the target method and types; rows pin behaviour at specific input points.
+Frontmatter pins the target method, its types, and where the generated code lives; rows pin behaviour at specific input points.
 DisC consumes the file directly — generating one @Test per row (filled, not skeleton) and deriving the implementation from the rows.

 Two safeguards keep this honest: